nuagenetworks/jmsclient/README.txt

 The client would automatically connect to the master JMS server.

 -durable : to establish durable connection
--queue   : to establish a connection to a JMS queue

 default jms_port : 61616
 default property.file : <script directory>/jmsclient.properties